Electron dynamics induced by quantum cat-state light

 We proceed to the dynamics of the electron system driven by the free photon field $\alpha_0(\tau)$.
 Within the Born approximation, we only consider the free trajectory $\alpha_0(\tau)$ among all the classical field trajectories to be summed over in the path integral~\eqref{eq:path integral}.
 Then, the electron dynamics can be described by the following density matrix and equations of motion:

 Equations~\eqref{eq:P weighted density matrix} and~\eqref{eq:EoM} are central formulas of this paper, indicating that the electron density matrix $\hat{\rho}_{\mathrm{e}}(t)$ is described by an average of $\hat{\rho}_{\mathrm{e},\alpha}(t)$ (trajectories), each of which is weighted by the photon's quasiprobability distribution $P(\alpha)$ and is governed by the von Neumann equation with a Hamiltonian where the bosonic operator $\hat{a}$ is replaced with the scalar field $\alpha_0(t)$.
 At this stage, we do not take account of the electron back-action on photons, and treat the photon field as an external field---a treatment hereafter referred to as the external-field approximation.
-Generally, this approximation is valid when the electron--photon coupling constant $\gamma$ is small and when the electron system is not in a highly nonequilibrium state, as discussed later.
+The Born approximation is formulated as an expansion in the electron--photon coupling constant $\gamma$, where the back-action on the photon field $\alpha_0(\tau)$ enters through a term proportional to $\gamma \mathcal{J}$, with $\mathcal{J}$ denoting the electric current [see Fig.~\ref{fig:gamma} and Eq.~\eqref{eq:1st-order photon EoM} for details].
+Meanwhile, the action on the electron system always enters in the form $\gamma \alpha$, suggesting that the external-field approximation remains reliable as long as this quantity is small.
 The time evolution of the density matrix $\hat{\rho}_{\mathrm{e}}(t)$ is non-Markovian, in the sense that it cannot be determined by a closed form of a differential equation involving only $\hat{\rho}_{\mathrm{e}}(t)$.